What are university rankings and how do they work?

 QS evaluates each subject based on academic and employer reputation, publication impact, international engagement, and the university’s ability to attract global students and collaborate with international institutions.

-The University of Siena is ranked in the 351–400 range globally, out of more than 2,000 universities, and 14th out of 55 universities in Italy.
+The University of Siena confirms its position in the 351–400 band out of 2,191 universities worldwide, placing 13th out of 54 universities surveyed in Italy.

 This result reflects strong performance in the five pillars evaluated by THE: